AwalaApp/specs/rs000-core.md

 These protocols establish the corresponding [_channels_](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html) for applications, endpoints and gateways.
 Building on the OSI model mapping above, these protocols define the [same-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/).

-The [Relaynet PKI](rs002-pki.md) defines the use of certificates in these protocols.
-The [Internet PKI](https://tools.ietf.org/html/rfc5280) does not apply here.
+Endpoints and gateways MUST comply with the [Relaynet PKI profile](rs002-pki.md), which specifies the use of certificates in these protocols.
+The [Internet PKI profile](https://tools.ietf.org/html/rfc5280) does not apply to messaging protocols.

 ### Service Messaging Protocol

 This protocol establishes the channel between two applications in a service.
 The service has full control over this protocol, including the types of messages that its applications exchange (their contents, serialization format, etc).

+Applications MAY provision [_Parcel Delivery Authorizations_ (PDAs)](rs002-pki.md#parcel-delivery-authorization-pda) from their corresponding endpoints.
+PDAs MUST be encapsulated in service messages; for example, an application sends a message to another application in order to subscribe to updates, the authorizing application could attach the PDA to the message.

 ### Endpoint Messaging Protocol

 This protocol establishes the channel between two endpoints.
+The only type of message that this specification defines at this level is the [_parcel_](#parcel).

-In terms of addressing, _host endpoints_ and _private endpoints_ MUST use the schemes `rneh` and `rnep`, respectively.
+_Host endpoints_ and _private endpoints_ MUST use the schemes `rneh` and `rnep`, respectively.
 For example, `rneh:example.com` or `rneh+grpc:example.com` (if using the [gRPC binding](rs009-pogrpc.md)).

 #### Parcel

-A parcel encapsulates a service message and is serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the ASCII character "P" (for "parcel") as its _concrete message format signature_.
+A parcel encapsulates a service message and is serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the octet `0x50` ("P" in ASCII) as its _concrete message format signature_.
 Gateways and the target endpoint MUST enforce the post-deserialization validation listed in the RAMF specification.

-The sender certificate MUST be either self-signed or issued by the recipient.
-The latter is only valid when using a [Parcel Delivery Authorization](#parcel-delivery-authorization) certificate.
+The sender certificate MUST be a valid certificate per [Relaynet PKI](rs002-pki.md).

 Gateways MUST override any previously queued parcel with the same id.
 Endpoints can use this to replace stale messages in the same relay.